Kggupta/DegreeMap/README.md

 2. Populating the database with the **sample data** using the script in `DegreeMap/Database/PopulateData.js`.
 3. Populating the database with the **production data** using the script in `DegreeMap/Database/PopulateData.js`.
    1. Interface with the Waterloo API using the TOKEN in the `.env` file.
-4. SQL Query testing for the sample data in `DegreeMap/Database/Queries/test-sample.sql`.
+4. SQL Query testing for the sample data in `DegreeMap/Database/Queries/TestSample`.
+   1. Currently supports the SQL queries related to R6 to R11 for the sample data